kevinolega/callcentertrainingtips/_posts/2018-06-24-personality-test.md

 If you're not too familiar with how to introduce yourself and have no idea where to start.

-My shortcut is using horroscopes and personality tests.
+My shortcut is using horoscopes and personality tests.

 I don't believe in it 100 percent.